coffeedave/greenpower-racing-datalogger/README.md

-# GHS Racing Datalogger
+# Greenpower Racing Datalogger
 Project to Create and document creation of a Raspberri Pi Zero 2 based data logger for Greenpower Electric Car Racing

-GHS have an electric car racing team that competes in the [GreenPower Formula 24](https://www.greenpower.co.uk/) racing series.
+Greenpower run an electric car racing series for schools, [GreenPower Formula 24](https://www.greenpower.co.uk/), where they can build and race an extric car from scratch or from a kit.
 As part of the racing series it's useful to be able to collect data on the car and driver performance, including speed, track position, component temeratures inside the car, power usage etc. With this information the car performance can be optimised and improved, and drivers coached to improve lap times and race distance.

 There are no commercially avaialble off the shelf tools to record what is needed, and as a result this project is designed to be a tutorial and guide to create a data logger from scratch using common raspberry pi based components that the team can build and utilise for race performance.

+## Design Principles
+This data logger is intended to be able to be constructed by a School team (Year 7+) on thier own out of commonly available parts.
+Electronics, soldering, Linux command line, Python programming, 3D CAD, 3D printing and other skills are needed to be able to complete and test the logger.
+To install it in the car the team will need to create cases for all the components as well as work out how to run a wiring loom to bring all the sensor data back to the location of the RPi.

+In general the goals are:
+- Common off the shelf, easily replacable components (Someone is going to break them as some point!)
+- No custom PCB boards or integrated circuits
+- Able to be assembled and tested in sections on breadboards to get familiar with each component
+- Provides a reliable, tested way to assemble the data logger to minimise frustration and troubleshooting
+- Uses tools and technology a secondary school DT and computing departments are likey to already have access to (3d Printers, Raspberry Pi's etc.)
+- Focus on low cost wherever possible
+- Provide working python code samples for each component to simplify testing
+- Provide sample files for any 3D printed parts that can be customised

 # High Level Design Overview

-The overall goal is to get a set of data about the car with timestamps that can be analysed by the team after each race or practice session.
+The goal is to get a set of data about the car with timestamps that can be analysed by the team after each race or practice session.
 For the the initial version of the datalogger the following sensors are to be used:

 - GPS Sensor for location, speed and for accurate clock timing
 - Current / Voltage Sensor to measure battery usage and motor power